 It doesn't have to be super lyrical rap, sometimes I'll gladly just take a quality obscene line from Eminem.

-: "That little boo-boo face / Cause I'm hanging up this phone, boo / You make my fucking Bluetooth ache / You feeling blue too late / Go smurf yourself you make me wanna smurfin' puke blue Kool Aid."
+Worst: "That little boo-boo face / Cause I'm hanging up this phone, boo / You make my fucking Bluetooth ache / You feeling blue too late / Go smurf yourself you make me wanna smurfin' puke blue Kool-Aid"

-: "Wasn't ready to be no millionaire, I was ill-prepared / I was prepared to be ill though, the skill was there / From the beginning, it wasn't 'bout the ends / It was 'bout busting raps and standing for something, fuck an acronym."
+Best: "Wasn't ready to be no millionaire, I was ill-prepared / I was prepared to be ill though, the skill was there / From the beginning, it wasn't 'bout the ends / It was 'bout busting raps and standing for something, fuck an acronym"

-Throughout the albuma more mature Em offers some excellent analysis on his career, and he fucking sums it up perfectly here.
-Plus, that G-Unit line is a perfect example of dropping a dope punchline without screaming "hey, look at this clever punchline!!!" like he did with peaked/peeked on "Bad Guy".
+Throughout the album, more mature Em offers some excellent analysis of his career, and he fucking sums it up perfectly here.
+Plus, that G-Unit line is a perfect example of dropping a dope punchline without screaming "hey, look at this clever punchline!!!" like he did with peaked/peeked on "Bad Guy."

 Really?
 Really though?